6 Things to Keep in Mind

 1. Lights - Front and back.
 Don't skimp.
 Get a front light that sees into the future and one on the back that has a variable blinking pattern that helps quickly draw the attention of drivers.
 Carrying an extra in your bag can be helpful too, and can be handy during a storm.
 When visibility is bad, putting an additional red blinker on the back of your helmet (along with the one on the seat post) can help you remain visible to drivers.

 2. Variable Conditions - A couple considerations here.
 You need to be able to adjust to temperature changes and carry the items when not in use, too.
 Items that store easy and provide protection are essential.
 Warmers with a vest can provide more versatility than a jacket, but there are times when a jacket is the right call.
-Our Wet Weather Collection with jackets, bibs, and warmers, help with breathable protection in wet conditions, too.

 3. Gloves, Toe Covers, Eyes, and Ears - The need for a good pair of gloves can't be overstated.
 Same for toe or shoe covers and something to cover the head or ears.
 A clear set of lenses for eye protection can be very helpful.